dee-hms/tang-adv-displayer/README.md

 ## Deployment

-1. For application to run correctly and be able to retrieve Tang backend information, you need to configure `./src/confdata.json` with next information:
+1. For application to run correctly and be able to retrieve Tang backend information, it is required to configure `./src/confdata.json` with next information:
 ```
 {
   "environment": "ENVIRONMENT_TO_CONNECT",